material-components/material-components-web/packages/mdc-side-sheet/README.md

 Mixin | Description
 --- | ---
-`mdc-side-sheet-border-color($color)` | Sets border color of `mdc-side-sheet` surface.
+`mdc-side-sheet-ink-color` | Sets the ink color of text within the side sheet.
-`mdc-side-sheet-divider-color($color)` | Sets divider color found between list groups.
-`mdc-side-sheet-fill-color-accessible($color)` | Sets the fill color to `$color`, and list item and icon ink colors to an accessible color relative to `$color`.
 `mdc-side-sheet-surface-fill-color($color)` | Sets the background color of `mdc-side-sheet`.
+`mdc-side-sheet-surface-fill-color-accessible($color)` | Sets the fill color to `$color`, and text ink color to an accessible color relative to `$color`.
-`mdc-side-sheet-title-ink-color($color)` | Sets the ink color of `mdc-side-sheet__title`.
+`mdc-side-sheet-scrim-fill-color($color)` | Sets the fill color of `mdc-side-sheet-scrim`.
-`mdc-side-sheet-subtitle-ink-color` | Sets side-sheet subtitle and list subheader ink color.
-`mdc-side-sheet-item-icon-ink-color($color)` | Sets side-sheet list item graphic icon ink color.
-`mdc-side-sheet-item-text-ink-color($color)` | Sets side-sheet list item text ink color.
-`mdc-side-sheet-item-activated-icon-ink-color($color)` | Sets activated side-sheet list item icon ink color.
-`mdc-side-sheet-item-activated-text-ink-color($color)` | Sets activated side-sheet list item text ink color.
+`mdc-side-sheet-stroke-color($color)` | Sets border color of `mdc-side-sheet` surface.
 `mdc-side-sheet-shape-radius($radius)` | Sets the rounded shape to side-sheet with given radius size. `$radius` can be single radius or list of 2 radius values for trailing-top and trailing-bottom.
 Automatically flips the radius values in RTL context.
-`mdc-side-sheet-item-shape-radius($radius, $rtl-reflexive)` | Sets the rounded shape to side-sheet navigation item with given radius size.
-Set `$rtl-reflexive` to true to flip radius values in RTL context, defaults to true.
-`mdc-side-sheet-activated-overlay-color($color)` | Sets the overlay color of the activated side-sheet list item.
-`mdc-side-sheet-scrim-fill-color($color)` | Sets the fill color of `mdc-side-sheet-scrim`.
 `mdc-side-sheet-z-index($value)` | Sets the z index of side-sheet.
 Side Sheet stays on top of top app bar except for clipped variant of side-sheet.
 `mdc-side-sheet-width($width)` | Sets the width of the side-sheet.
 In the case of the dismissible variant, also sets margin required for `mdc-side-sheet-app-content`.